 - Personal expenses are not reimbursable unless otherwise noted.
 Examples of these expenses would be child care, pet care, entertainment, clothing or toiletry purchases, and salon or spa services

-AAOS will reimburse individuals traveling in conjunction with AAOS business via personal automobile at the published US Government Internal Revenue Service rate per mile ($0.575 per mile effective 01/01/20).
+AAOS will reimburse individuals traveling in conjunction with AAOS business via personal automobile at the published US Government Internal Revenue Service rate per mile ($0.585 per mile effective 01/01/22).
 Hotel shuttle vans and taxis are the preferred mode of ground transportation.
-If rental cars are necessary, AAOS has negotiated special rates with Hertz.
-Please use the following information when booking a rental:

 Add-on/personal travel is defined as travel either before or after AAOS meetings that is scheduled at the sole discretion of the traveler or any spouse travel outside of what is outlined above.
 All expenses incurred with add-on/personal travel are the responsibility of the traveler.